 This course is designed for students who are above grade level in achievement test scores, in reading and writing skills and in overall classroom performance.
 The course develops composition and writing skills and also includes the study of grammar and reference skills.
-The literature studied in the course serves to improve vocabulary/spelling, and reading comprehension.
+The literature studied in the course serves to improve vocabulary/ spelling, and reading comprehension.
 Speaking and listening skills are emphasized through small group presentations and class discussions.
-Literary forms studied include poetry, shot stories and novels.
+Literary forms studied include poetry, Short stories and novels.
 A research paper is required.

-English 10 w/ Speech E10 and E25 Grade 10 1 Credit/Year
+English 10 E10 and E25 Grade 10 1 Credit/Year

 The emphasis of this course is placed on reading fiction and non-fiction, poetry and drama.
 The student will use literary concepts and learn how to apply given information to hypothetical situations.
 Class discussion reinforces listening and effective speaking skills, while emphasizing interpersonal communication through the use of formal speeches.
-Competence in the writing process is acquired through emphasis on standard usage, improved, spelling, and the mechanics of writing.
+Competence in the writing process is acquired through emphasis on standard usage, improved spelling, and the mechanics of writing.
 In addition, note taking and outlining are practiced.
 A research paper is required.

-English 10 Honors w/ Speech E10H and E25 Grade 10
+PreAP English 10 E10H and E25 Grade 10 1 Credit/Year

-Prerequisite: Performance, teacher recommendation, test scores, or self-nomination
+Prerequisite: Performance, teacher recommendation, test scores, or self-nomination Meets ISBE Intensive Writing Requirement